rstyczynski/CacheApp/README.md

 ```

-## Know your artifacts
+## Know your artefacts

-Build of artifacts generates jar/gar/war modules located in module's target directory.
+Build of artefacts generates jar/gar/war modules located in module's target directory.
 Use below bash script to see location of generated modules.

 ```bash